 Of course, as I advocate on this website, if you want to lose weight in midlife, perimenopause, menopause or whatever stage of life you’re at, there are many other things to consider also.
 Among them are sleep, stress, hormone balance and exercise.

 Choose an “unsweetened” non-dairy milk alternative for your belly fat burning smoothie

 This will amp up flavour and nutrients.
 Unsweetened, cashew coconut or almond milk or coconut water are great alternatives to the usual milk and yoghurt.

 Any protein powder you add should be unsweetened or perhaps, sweetened with an alternative such as Xylitol or stevia.

-Other ingredients to consider
+Other ingredients to consider for their nutrition value

 - Chia seeds

 These will thicken your smoothie nicely as well as add incredible benefits such as Omega 3’s and soluble fibre.
 Also cacao nibs, matcha, maca, raw nuts, cacao powder, super greens powder, cinnamon and coconut yoghurt (unsweetened).